PaulioRandall/go-trackable/README.md

 }
 ```

-`Unwrap` and `Is` are receiving functions that work with Go's standard `errors` package. `Interface` and `IsInterface` are described later and are geared towards helping to create meaningful and navigable stack traces.
+`Unwrap` and `Is` are receiving functions that work with Go's standard `errors` package. `AsError` produces a shallow copy as a standard error. `Interface` and `IsInterface` are described later and are geared towards helping to create meaningful and navigable stack traces.

 `Wrap`, `Because`, and `BecauseOf` are the ones we are interested in first.